biologist79/ESPuino/README.md

 | 12            | Neopixel              | DI     | Might be necessary to use a logic-converter 3.3 => 5V        |
 | 17            | (e.g.) BC337 (via R5) | Base   | Don't forget R5!                                             |

 Optionally, GPIO 17 can be used to drive a NPN-transistor (BC337-40) that pulls a p-channel MOSFET (IRF9520) to GND in order to switch on/off 5V-current.
 Transistor-circuit is described [here](https://dl6gl.de/schalten-mit-transistoren.html): Just have a look at Abb.
-4. Values of the resistors I used: R1: 10k, R2: omitted(!), R4: 10k, R5: 4,7k
+4. Values of the resistors I used: R1: 10k, R2: omitted(!), R4: 10k, R5: 4,7k. <br />
+Also tested this successfully for a 3.3V-setup with IRF530NPBF (N-channel MOSFET) and NDP6020P (P-channel MOSFET).
+Resistor-values: R1: 100k, R2: omitted(!), R4: 100k, R5: 4,7k.
+A 3.3V-setup is helpful if you want to battery-power your Tonuino and 5V is not available in battery-mode.
+For example this is the case when using Wemos Lolin32 with only having LiPo connected. <br />
+Advice: When powering a SD-card-reader solely with 3.3V, make sure to use one WITHOUT a voltage regulator.
+Or at least one with a pin dedicated for 3.3V (bypassing voltage regulator).
+This is because if 3.3V go through the voltage regulator a small voltage-drop will be introduced, which may lead to SD-malfunction as the resulting voltage is a bit too low.
+Vice versa if you want to connect your reader solely to 5V, make sure to have one WITH a voltage regulator :-).

-## Wiring (1 SPI-instance)
+## Wiring (1 SPI-instance) [EXPERIMENTAL!]
 In this case RFID-reader + SD-reader share SPI's SCK, MISO and MOSI.
 But make sure to use different CS-pins.

 | ESP32 (GPIO)  | Hardware              | Pin    | Comment                                                      |